maedhros1978/Box-Match/README.txt

 The "things" here are referred to as "boxes", and since I did the graphics by myself they are represented by wonderful colored squares.
 The top level box has a shape that vaguely reminds that of a companion cube because, why not?
-These boxes can be moved, but cannot be matched together (who wants to lose one of those?).
+This kind of boxes can be moved, but they cannot be matched together (who wants to lose one of those?).
-Another square, with a smiley face on it, is the player.
+Another square, with a smiling face on it, is the player.
 There are four different game modes:
 1. Normal: It starts slowly, more boxes appear every few seconds.
 Put three boxes of the same color close to each other and give them a little push to match them, get points and a higher level box.
 When points grow, the game gets faster and boxes appear quickly.
 The objective of this game mode is to get as many points as possible.
-The game ends when the player cannot move anymore.
+The game ends when the screen is filled with boxes.
 2. Crazy: just like normal, but faster.
 3. Peaceful: The pace of the game does not change during the game.
 Objective: get as many companion boxes as you can.